pauljonescodes/Rutgers-University-Notes/Computer Science/Design and Analysis of Computer Algorithms.md

 -   *Division* is not so easy.
     -   Will be do later.

--   To complete the suit of modular arithmetic primitives we need for cryptography, we next turn to *modular exponentiation*, and then to *greatest common divisor*, which is the key to division.
+-   To complete the suit of modular arithmetic imitives we need for cryptography, we next turn to *modular exponentiation*, and then to *greatest common divisor*, which is the key to division.